-The Oxford band's fifth album is due in 2019
+The Oxford band's fifth and sixth albums are due in 2019

 From sweaty house shows to festival headline slots, Foals’ rise to the top of the British indie pack is a story for the ages.
 With every release, they’ve fine-tuned their assault.
 From the spasmodic math-rock of debut album ‘Antidotes’, through to the more danceable textures of ‘Total Life Forever’, onto the anthemic juggernauts of ‘Holy Fire’ and ‘What Went Down’, theirs has been a confident, fired-up progression from record-to-record.

-With a fifth album now confirmed for 2019 release – and the band having taken a decidedly out-of-character break from the spotlight after wrapping up the ‘What Went Down’ tour, all eyes are on their next moves.
-Below, we’ve rounded up everything we know about the new, fifth Foals LP.
+With new material now confirmed for 2019 release – and the band having taken a decidedly out-of-character break from the spotlight after wrapping up the ‘What Went Down’ tour, all eyes are on their next moves.
+Below, we’ve rounded up everything we know about the return of Foals.

-When will the new Foals album be released?
+When will the new Foals albums be released?

-While an exact release date is not yet known, the band’s new publishers Transgressive have confirmed that Foals’ fifth record is set for a 2019 release.
+Towards the end of 2018, the band’s new publishers Transgressive confirmed that a new Foals record was set for a 2019 release.